Fridrus/Learning-HTML/README.md

 I am commited to learning html.

-in this repository i plan to apply the skills as i gain them.
+in this repository i plan to apply coding skills as i gain them.